Helios113/deep_nano/content/news/24-09-02 Visit Korea/index.md

 #  focal_point: 'top'
 ---
 <!--more-->
 Welcome to Eunjin, a visiting student from Korea.
-She will spend six months in our group to learn the art of simulations and modelling.
+She will spend six months in our group to explore various simulations and modelling approaches.